pkbfs/zaproxy.wiki.mods/Docker.md

 ```bash
 docker inspect <CONTAINER ID> | grep IPAddress
 ```
-You should be then able to point your browser at the specified host/port and access the ZAP API, eg http://172.17.0.8:8090/

 Note that on Macs the IP will be the IP of the Docker VM host.
 This is accessible with:
 ```bash